 by Jonathan Biss

 As part of Cal Performances 2019-20 season, pianist Jonathan Biss performed the complete cycle of Beethoven’s 32 piano sonatas in seven concerts in Hertz Hall.
-In this excerpt from his Kindle ebook Beethoven’s Shadow, Biss considers what has developed into a lifelong effort to come to terms—both personally and professionally—with the composer’s titanic accomplishment.

 The word “wonderment” goes a long way towards conveying my own feelings about Beethoven’s music.
 It was the dominant sensation when I first heard Serkin’s Appassionata on a cassette tape in the car, at age 9.
 It was again at the forefront when I discovered the Grosse Fuge, a year or two later, in a recording by the Budapest Quartet.
 6 (I can remember, vividly, that my immediate reaction was that the piece was totally incomprehensible, and that I had to hear it again, right away; years later, after countless hearings, and even a number of performances of Beethoven’s own arrangement of the piece for piano four-hands, it seems only slightly more comprehensible, and remains as irresistible as ever.)
 And it was an actual sensation, felt in my whole body, when I had that first encounter with the complete cycle of piano sonatas at age 13.